ARAZA13/araza13.github.io/README.md

 ## Work Experience

-### Consultant Economist / Data Scientist @ World Bank Group(WBG)
+### Consultant Economist & Data Scientist @ World Bank Group(WBG)
 (_April 2019 - June 2025_)

 - **Key Contributions**

-  - Spearheaded data initiatives for creating analytical global public goods to support results-based programming of the global education sector by capacity building.
+  - Spearheaded data initiatives for creating analytical global public analytical products to support results-based programming of the  education sector by capacity building.
 {: style="text-align: justify"}

   - Provided strategic and technical support by developing data pipelines in line with data priorities, harmonizing data , actively contributing to analysis and calculation of global development indicator(s) related to education & human capital.
 {: style="text-align: justify"}

-  - Designed and implemented robust M&E systems to support technical design and methodology for different projects on ESG & Human Capital.
+  - Designed and implemented robust M&E systems to support technical design and methodology for different projects on Education, Finace, ESG & Human Capital.
 {: style="text-align: justify"}

   - Developed and implemented innovative econometric models to evaluate the impact of policies and interventions on economic growth, fostering evidence-based decision-making and supporting effective policy formulation.
 {: style="text-align: justify"}

+ - Executed 2 country-level missions to Pakistan, to work closely with a variety of stakeholders, including government officials , civil society organizations to strengthen statiscal capactity and promote sustainable development.
+{: style="text-align: justify"}

+1. Project Management and Implementation:
+Country mission staff are directly involved in managing and overseeing World Bank-financed projects in member countries.
+This includes tasks like monitoring project performance, ensuring compliance with World Bank policies, and facilitating communication between the Bank and local counterparts.
+For example, they might be working on projects related to infrastructure development, education, or healthcare.
+2. Policy Advice and Dialogue:
+Country mission staff engage in policy dialogue with governments and other stakeholders in member countries.
+They provide technical expertise and advice on a wide range of development issues, helping countries formulate and implement effective policies.
+This might involve analyzing economic trends, providing recommendations on fiscal policy, or supporting the development of social safety nets.
+3. Stakeholder Engagement:
+Country mission staff work closely with a variety of stakeholders, including government officials, civil society organizations, and the private sector.
+They build relationships, facilitate consultations, and ensure that the World Bank's work is responsive to the needs and priorities of the countries it serves.
+4. Regional and Global Coordination:
+Country mission staff also contribute to the World Bank's regional and global efforts.
+They work with other World Bank staff, including those in regional vice presidencies and global practices, to share knowledge, coordinate activities, and ensure consistency in the Bank's approach to development.

   - Contributed to flagship WBG project(s) and report(s) including but not limited to:  Learning Poverty, World Development Indicators,  Data Depot-Pakistan, Human Capital Review - Pakistan, and Global Education Policy Dashboard(GEPD).
 {: style="text-align: justify"}